Virola self-hosted server installation on Windows

 - Leave Command Prompt open

-How to log into Virola client after Virola self-hosted server installation
+How to log into Virola Client after Virola self-hosted server installation

 Login details to Virola Client will be the following:

-- Server Port: the one you specified for your Virola Server
+- Server Port: the one you specified for your Virola Server during installation

 - Username: admin